nyro2/wikilinks-to-mdlinks-obsidian/README.md

 # About modifying
 This plugin is the modified version of 'agathauy/wikilinks-to-mdlinks-obsidian'.
-(Remove URI-encode function for processing Japanese characters)
+(Remove URI-encode function for processing Japanese characters / Support wikilink aliases)

 The text below is from the original repository.